Business Employee Resource Groups

 In Latin America, the K-Pride & Allies (KPA) B/ERG was launched in the region’s Mexico headquarters last year.
 Since the launch, the group has been busy collaborating with internal and external stakeholders to raise awareness of LGBTQ issues.
 In 2017, KPA launched a new chapter in Toluca, held a conference to commemorate International Day Against Homophobia, and is preparing to launch a “Proud Ally” training.
 The training is an opportunity to learn how to be a better ally for minorities/underrepresented groups, and especially members of the LGBTQ community.

-Women of Kellogg (WOK) has also been busy in Latin America this year, with a second anniversary launch celebration.
+Women of Kellogg (WOK) has also been busy in Latin America this year, with a third anniversary launch celebration.
 The event highlighted inter-generational connections among Kellogg employees and included several expert speakers and networking events.
-The group plans to continue, and expand, its job shadowing program to help female employees gain more exposure across the company.
+The group also launched the Eat, Chat, Grow initiative – a monthly event in which Kellogg business leaders share their experiences with small groups of employees over lunch.
+WOK also plans to continue, and expand, its job shadowing program to help female employees gain more exposure across the company.

 WOK has also been active in the Asia Pacific region.
 To mark International Women’s Day on March 8, WOK chapters across the region collaborated on #beboldforchange, a social media campaign highlighting women’s empowerment.
 WOK Asia Pacific has also launched new initiatives.
 WOKMATCH, a nine-month mentoring program, matches junior female employees with senior managers of both genders and is focused on specific issues like work-life balance and communication skills.
 Another new program, Life Coaching, provides a twelve module e-learning program for senior Kellogg women, covering a range of topics specific to female employees.

-These B/ERGs have all received positive feedback and engagement, but there is still work to be done and the culture of B/ERGs across Kellogg will continue to grow to new areas.
-For example, the Young Professionals (YP) group, which focuses on building the career foundation for young employees, launched in Latin America this June.
-YP leaders intend to focus on several initiatives: Commercial Moonlighting, a regional contest for innovative commercial ideas; KTalks, a series of talks by internal and external speakers aimed at building a cross-generational mindset in the workplace; and, membership building.
+These B/ERGs have all received positive feedback and engagement, but there is still work to be done and the engagement of B/ERGs across Kellogg and within the business will continue to grow to new areas.
+For example, the Young Professionals (YP) group, which focuses on building the career foundation for young employees, held a successful kickoff event in Latin America this June.

-The Women of Kellogg (WOK) group has continued to produce engaging events, including an event in May that focused on work-life balance and attracted over 300 participants.
+The Women of Kellogg (WOK) group has continued to produce engaging events, including leveraging professional development webinars provided by the Network of Executive Women and hosting a session on work-life balance that attracted over 300 participants in May.
 WOK is also leading a year-long initiative to support the Breakfasts for Better Days program through member-supported events at food banks and food donation drives.

-Meanwhile, Kapable (Individuals with Disabilities and Supporters) is still making strides toward its mission of creating a more open dialogue around disabilities in the workplace.
+Meanwhile, Kapable (Individuals with Different Abilities and Supporters) continues making strides toward its mission of creating a more open dialogue around disabilities in the workplace.
 Over the past year, the group has held a range of events, pursued recruiting partnerships and packaging improvement forums, and worked with local community agencies.
 Nearly three years after its launch, Kapable continues to support our company’s 2020 growth plan by fostering a diverse, inclusive community of passionate people working to make a difference.

-Finally, the Kellogg African-American Resource Group (KAARG), has continued to build off its strong momentum in 2016 to launch its “Strategic Influence” curriculum in 2017.
-The group kicked off the year with a talk by Dr. Jimmy Davis on building strong relationships as a foundation for influence.
+The Kellogg African-American Resource Group (KAARG), continued to build off its strong momentum in 2016 focusing on professional development, with a 2017 theme of “Strategic Influence.”
+The group kicked off 2017 with a forum by Dr. Jimmy Davis on building strong relationships as a foundation for influence.
 KAARG has also teamed up with other B/ERGs, like HOLA!, to present best-in-class examples of inclusive marketing.
 KAARG sessions have helped shape team-building exercises among senior management teams and the group continues to fulfill its mission by encouraging Kellogg to have difficult, but productive conversations about race relations in the workplace.